-Soon after this, my master's only daughter, and child by his first wife, sickened and died, which affected him so much that for some time he was almost frantic, and really would have killed himself, had he not been watched and prevented.
-However, in short time afterwards he recovered, and I was again sold.
-I was now carried to the left of the sun's ris ing, through many dreary wastes and dismal woods, amidst the hideous roarings of wild beasts.
+Soon after this my master's only daughter, and child by his first wife, sickened and died, which affected him so much that for some time he was almost frantic, and really would have killed himself, had he not been watched and prevented.
+However, in a small time afterwards he recovered, and I was again sold.
+I was now carried to the left of the sun's rising, through many different countries, and a number of large woods.
 The people I was sold to used to carry me very often, when I was tired, either on their shoulders or on their backs.
-I saw many convenient well built sheds along the road, at proper distances, to accommodate the merchants and travellers, who lay in those buildings along with their wives, who often accompany them; and they always go well armed.
+I saw many convenient well-built sheds along the roads, at proper distances, to accommodate the merchants and travellers, who lay in those buildings along with [59] their wives, who often accompany them; and they always go well armed.